Remove JFrog CLI Server Configurations

 FlagDefaultDescription

 --quietfalseSkip the interactive confirmation prompt.
-Only applies when running in an interactive terminal (TTY).
-In scripts and CI/CD pipelines the prompt is suppressed automatically, so this flag is not required there.
+Only applies when you run in an interactive terminal (TTY).
+In scripts and continuous integration and delivery (CI/CD) pipelines the prompt is suppressed automatically, so you do not need this flag there.

 Examples